-I pumped for a year with my first daughter using a Medela Pump about 3 years ago, and I pumped for a little less than a year for my second daughter who started refusing bottles around 10 months old.
+I pumped for a year with my first daughter using a Medela Pump, and I pumped for a little less than a year for my second daughter who started refusing bottles around 10 months old.
 She is now just over a year.

 I brought my pump to work every day, I sat at my dining room table in the early morning and late at night, and I washed all of the parts each night.
 I know there are people who have pumped in some crazy places, and I was lucky in so many respects, but it was always a production.